 When trees are growing closely together, treat each trunk individually.
 If you have a plant that has split into many stems, measure the narrowest point between the widest part of the original stem and the split.
-This important measurement will help you determine the correct amount of chemical to deliver to the plant.
+This important measurement will help you determine the correct amount of chemicals to deliver to the plant.

-For much smaller plants, like feeding seedlings or transplants in the garden, simply use follow the label instructions for fertilizer amounts and dilute as needed.
+For much smaller plants, like feeding seedlings or transplants in the garden, simply follow the label instructions for fertilizer amounts and dilute as needed.